How Long Does Dog Parvo Last in Your Home or Yard?

 - Veterinarian Eric Barchas claims that there's no 100 percent guarantee, but "most dogs that live through parvo develop permanent immunity."

-A shedding machine.
-An infected puppy sheds parvo virus particles in his feces, even before showing clinical signs, about 4-5 days after exposure.
+An infected puppy sheds parvovirus particles in his feces, even before showing clinical signs, about four to five days after exposure.
 The puppy will shed virus particles in enormous amounts for 3 weeks, but it's possible even up to 6 weeks.
 If you're wondering what enormous amounts means, consider this: according to Mar Vista Vet Animals Hospital, an infected puppy is capable of shedding about 35 million viral particles in just an ounce of stool!
 And all it takes for an unvaccinated puppy to get infected is just 1000 viral particles.
 Don't think that after this 3 to 6 week shedding time, other puppies and dogs are safe!
 Once shed, the virus can survive for a long time in the environment.

-Cold/Hot Weather Survivor.
-Sadly, the parvo virus is extremely hardy and difficult to eradicate.
+Sadly, the parvovirus is extremely hardy and difficult to eradicate.
 It's capable of surviving hot or cold temperatures.
 The virus tends to thrive the most though in moist, cool and shady areas.
 And don't expect this virus to die from freezing temperatures; cold temperatures won't kill parvo, explains veterinarian Janet Tobiassen Crosby.
 The virus is actually capable of overwintering in freezing temperatures.
 At the same time, don't feel safe if you live in a hot climate, this virus can live well as well, especially in the shade.

-Just about everywhere.
-The parvo virus is often described as being ""ubiquitous."
-This term means omnipresent,bascially being found everywhere.
-Veterinarian Wendy Brooks, points out "This means that NO ENVIRONMENT is free from this virus unless it's regularly disinfected."
+The parvovirus is often described as being "ubiquitous."
+This term means omnipresent, basically being found everywhere.
+Veterinarian Wendy Brooks, points out, "This means that NO ENVIRONMENT is free from this virus unless it's regularly disinfected."
 So if you are disinfecting your home and yard, don't forget to also disinfect the garage and entryways!

-Resistant to Products.
 Don't just assume you can kill this virus using any household disinfectant product you have on hand.
-Parvo virus requires a specific concoction in order to be subdued.
+Parvovirus requires a specific concoction in order to be subdued.
 The secret product is bleach, one part bleach to 30 parts of water to be exact.
 In order to be effective, it should be allowed to soak in at least 10 minutes according to Mar Vista Vet.
 Keep in mind that the bleach tends to remove colors from surfaces like carpets, rugs, blankets and upholstery.

-Impossible to Completely Remove.
-The most scary fact about parvo virus is that despite your cleaning efforts, the complete destruction of parvo from an outdoor environment is close to impossible.
+The most scary fact about parvovirus is that despite your cleaning efforts, the complete destruction of parvo from an outdoor environment is close to impossible.
 Yes, you can dilute the viral particles by hosing down the lawn if you have drainage, or you can use a spray hose delivering disinfectants, but most likely you'll just be reducing the amount of particles around, hopefully to an extent of reducing their numbers to an acceptable level, but no guarantees can be made.

 - Dog Stool Information: What do Normal Dog Stools Loo...